 Probably one of the most famous tales is that of Abbott Geoffrey, who in 1345 was brutally murdered at the Abbey.
-The murderer was never caught and some say this was lead to the downfall of the Abbey.
+The murderer was never caught and some say this was the led to the downfall of the Abbey.
 A few visitors have reported seeing a restless spirit in the kitchens and grounds.
-Then there are the footsteps of a supposed young gypsy girl tip-tapping across the stable cobbles.
+Then there are the footsteps of a supposed young gypsy girl tip tapping across the stable cobbles.
 Some think the tower at Coombe Abbey is haunted by Matilda, a pregnant maid.

 It would seem that Coombe Abbey has seen a fair bit of activity.
 Could this be your chance to try and experience these activities for yourself?
 Check out the link for availability and more information about this Hotel

 The Ettington Park Manor Hotel, Alderminster, Warwickshire